FuouM/Ezsynth/README.md

 Reworked version of [Trentonom0r3/Ezsynth](https://github.com/Trentonom0r3/Ezsynth), with masking support and some visual bug fixes.
 Aims to be easy to use and maintain.

+Perform things like style transfer, color transfer, inpainting, superimposition, video stylization and more!
+This implementation makes use of advanced physics based edge detection and RAFT optical flow, which leads to more accurate results during synthesis.

 **Examples:**
 * To get started, see `test_redux.py` for an example of generating a full video.
 * To generate image style transfer, see `test_imgsynth.py` for all examples from the original `Ebsynth`.